jackmerrill/maatt.fr/content/ideas.md

 +++
 title = "Ideas"
 template = "page.html"
+description = "I get a lot of ideas of things I should make, this is a way I easily log those things down so I can do them in the future."
 +++

 Although I don't mind if you do one of these before me, it's very likely I'll do all of these things myself.
 I'm an overachiever like that :P